 See your Tree Certificate attached, and click here

 to learn about One Tree Planted's work.

-The combination of low precipitation and record high temperatures during Australia’s most recent (2019–20) season, resulted in dramatic wildfires across the country that drew global attention.
-It is estimated that as many as 480 million animals were killed in the fires.
+The combination of low precipitation and record high temperatures during Australia’s most recent (2019–20) summer season, resulted in dramatic wildfires across the country that drew global attention.
+It is estimated that more than 1 billion animals were killed in the fires.
 For example, some 8,000 koalas may have perished in last year’s bushfires, and the loss of eucalyptus trees and water supply will continue to affect them as recovery slowly starts to take place.
 About 30% of their key habitat has been destroyed.

-Australia’s forests need active management in order to improve their health, protect wildlife and reduce the risk of catastrophic wildfires in the future.
-Our amazing reforestation partners work with local landowners, environmental organisations and government to improve the health and productivity of Australian forest and bush lands.
-As well as recovering fire-damaged lands, your support for reforestation in Australia will help restore native species that depend on these environments such as koalas, echidnas, sugar gliders and other wildlife found nowhere else in the world.
+Australia’s forests need active management in order to improve their health, protect wildlife, and reduce the risk of catastrophic wildfires in the future.
+Our projects work with local landowners and environmental organisations to improve the health of Australian forest and bush lands.
+As well as recovering fire-damaged lands, your support for reforestation in Australia will help restore habitat for native species that depend on these environments, such as koalas, echidnas, sugar gliders and other wildlife found nowhere else in the world.